Monolithic vs Microservices Architecture: Choosing the Right Approach for Your Project

 Microservices architecture breaks an application into smaller, independent services.
 Each service handles a specific business function and communicates with others through APIs.

 These services can be developed, deployed, and scaled independently, offering greater flexibility for complex applications.
+Many growing businesses adopt this approach when they work with experienced teams through IT consulting services to plan architecture, cloud adoption, and deployment strategies.

 Key Differences Between Monolithic and Microservices